Albina (given name)

 Albina (ahl-BEE-nah) is a feminine given name from the Roman cognate Albinus, derived from the Latin albus, meaning "white" or "bright".
-There are masculine variants including Albin in Kosovo, Poland, Scandinavia, and Slovenia; and Aubin in France.
-In Estonia, France, Hungary, Poland, Slovakia, and Sweden.
-March 1 is Albina’s Name day.
+There are masculine variants including Albin in Albania, Kosovo, Poland, Scandinavia, and Slovenia; and Aubin in France.
+In Estonia, France, Hungary, Poland, Slovakia, and Sweden 1 March is Albina's Name day.
 Albina is uncommon as a surname.
 People with the given name Albina include: